-The Smith-Premier Typewriter Company is named for brothers Lyman, Hurlburt, Monroe and Wilbert Smith.
+The Smith-Premier Typewriter Co. was named for brothers Lyman, Hurlburt, Monroe and Wilbert Smith.
 Prior to entering the typewriter industry these men were gun manufacturers.
-Under their employ as gun makers was a man by the name of Alexander Timothy Brown.
-Mr. Brown was an inventive fellow whom the Smiths had enough faith in to give full creative license in the creation of a new typewriter.
-That typewriter being the Smith-Premier No.1, patented in 1889 (patent no.411,421).
+Under their employ as gun manufacturers was Alexander Timothy Brown.
+Mr. Brown was an inventive fellow in whom the Smiths had enough faith to give full creative license in the creation of a new typewriter.
+That typewriter would be the Smith-Premier No.1, patented in 1889 under patent no.411,421).

-In 1893 Smith-Premier joined typewriter manufacturers Remington, Yost, Densmore and Caligraph to form the Union Typewriter Company trust.
+The Smith-Premier company joined typewriter manufacturers Remington, Yost, Densmore and Caligraph in 1893 to form the Union Typewriter Co.
 What did all these manufacturers have in common?
-They all produced blindwriters (though there were other styles of writing machines represented, too, by brands like the Merritt and Brooks).
+They all produced blindwriters (though other styles of writing machines were also represented by brands such as Merritt and Brooks).
 The Union was a way to pool the vast resources of these companies to promote their products.
-Through advertising, price fixing and often through legal action, the Union bullied smaller companies that chose not to fall in line.
+Through advertising, price fixing and often through legal action, the Union often bullied smaller companies that would not to fall in line.
 Eventually, as public demand for visible typewriters grew, the top brass at Smith-Premier knew it was time to give consumers what they wanted.
-The Smith brothers wanted to produce a frontstrike typewriter that would compete directly with the new-to-the-market Underwood but their ambitions were not well received by the rest of the Union.
-Through some legal wrangling the Smith brothers disposed of their shares in the very company they founded and effectively left the Union.
-Obviously, they could no longer use the Smith-Premier name, so, in 1903, the L.C.
-Smith & Brothers Typewriter Company was formed.
+The Smiths wanted to produce a frontstrike typewriter that would compete directly with the new-to-the-market Underwood but their ambitions were not well received by the rest of the Union.
+Through some legal wrangling the Smiths disposed of their shares in the very company they founded and effectively left the Smith-Premier brand to the Union.
+Thus, in 1903, the brothers formed the L.C.
+Smith & Brothers Typewriter Co.

 Smith-Premiers were also used as the platform for the Buckner Lino-Typewriter and its successor, The Linowriter.